SamuraiDangyo/mayhem/README.md

 Simple `make` should build a good binary.
 See `Makefile` for more information.
-./mayhem bench` should be used to test the build's speed.
+`./mayhem bench` should be used to test your binary's speed.

 If needed adjust _MoveOverhead / Hash_ values accordingly.
 Credit for _polyglotbook.cpp and nnue.cpp_.